Nymity's Leadership Team

 Leading Nymity’s marketing and business development initiatives, Nisha Lakhani-Bandali is an expert in both, privacy management and marketing.
 Nisha joins Nymity with an extensive background in privacy and risk management within government, healthcare, and financial services industries.
 Prior to Nymity, Nisha has led privacy efforts for various provincial electronic health records initiatives in her role at eHealth Ontario.
 As a Freedom of Information and Privacy Specialist at the Scarborough Hospital, Nisha built the privacy management program to ensure compliance, lead risk management deliverables for Accreditation Canada, and is recognized for building the hospital’s first ever Freedom of Information Program.
 Most recently, Nisha has led privacy compliance and incident management initiatives at Davis and Henderson as a Privacy Program Manager.
 Nisha holds an MBA from Ivey Business School at University of Western Ontario and an Honours B.Sc. in Life Sciences from University of Toronto.

-Leading the Strategic Alliances Program, Carlos Chalico is an expert in Information Security, IT Risk/Governance and Privacy.
+Leading the Customer Success Team and Strategic Alliances Program, Carlos Chalico is an expert in Information Security, IT Risk/Governance and Privacy.
 Before joining Nymity, Carlos was the Managing Partner of the IT Risk and Assurance practice at Ernst & Young in Mexico, being responsible for delivering privacy, information security, IT risk, IT Governance and IT audit services for a number of organizations in Mexico and Latin America.
 His experience has put him close to privacy regulators and specialized associations to provide advice and support on very specific matters related to privacy and information security.
 Holding different designations: Certified Information Systems Auditor (CISA), Certified Information Security Manager (CISM), Certified Information Systems Security Professional (CISSP), Certified in Risk and Information Systems Control (CRISC), Certified in the Governance of Enterprise IT (CGEIT) and Lead Auditor for ISO27001, Carlos was also designated a Privacy by Design ambassador in 2011.
 Carlos is constantly invited to speak at different conferences and is one of the guest authors of the book called “Personal Data Protection in Mexico” published by Tirant lo Blanch.
 He is a member of IAPP, (ISC)2 and ISACA, and serves as the Membership Director for the Toronto chapter on the latter.
 Carlos is also an instructor for the University of Toronto, School of Continuing Studies.
 Carlos earned his Bachelor’s degree with honours from the Professional Education Center in Mexico City, Mexico.

-Director of EU Certification Research and Senior Solutions Advisor
+Director, EU Certification Research and Senior Solutions Advisor

 Director, Privacy Office Solutions